-- Provisioning services: fresh water (surface and ground water), mineral resources (including oil and gas, renewable energy); - Regulating services: carbon sequestration and climate regulation, reducing erosion and natural hazards, such as flooding; - Supporting services: soil formation, geomorphological processes, terrestrial and marine habitats; - Cultural services: aesthetic values, landscape character, resources for recreation and outdoor activities, tourism, and education and lifelong learning.
+- provisioning services: fresh water (surface and ground water), mineral resources (including oil and gas, renewable energy); - regulating services: carbon sequestration and climate regulation, reducing erosion and natural hazards, such as flooding; - supporting services: soil formation, geomorphological processes, terrestrial and marine habitats; - cultural services: aesthetic values, landscape character, resources for recreation and outdoor activities, tourism, and education and lifelong learning.

-The loss of geodiversity or its mismanagement, as a consequence of factors such as unsustainable development, changing land use or climate change, presents real threats to biodiversity and can result in significant economic and social costs.
+The loss of geodiversity or its mismanagement as a consequence of factors such as unsustainable development, changing land use or climate change, presents real threats to biodiversity and can result in significant economic and social costs.
 Conversely, the sustainable management of geodiversity can have positive economic, social, cultural and educational benefits.
 It is a misconception that geodiversity is robust enough not to require management and protection.

-Shetland is one of 71 Geoparks in the European Geopark Network and one of 140 Geoparks in the Global Network.
+As of 2020, Shetland is one of 73 Geoparks in the European Geopark Network and one of 147 UNESCO Global Geoparks.
 The Geopark label is about much more than just geology.
 One element of the Geopark is the suite of Geosites - sites important for their geology, see Map 23.
 Of the 107 Geosites, 47 are geological SSSIs or part of a geological SSSI and a further five are within biological SSSIs, see Map 11.

-- SNH - Shetland Amenity Trust
+- NatureScot - Shetland Amenity Trust

 - Shetland Islands Council's Local Development Plan and Supplementary Guidance Local Nature Conservation Sites

 - Shetland Biological Records Centre

 - Geopark Shetland

 - Scottish Geology

-- Scottish Geodiversity Forum
+- Scottish Geodiversity Charter